avij-it/smart-home-automation-and-alert-system/README.md

 The `BlynkLib.py` library is included in this repository and is used for integrating Blynk functionality.
 It is provided with the following copyright notice:

 Copyright (c) 2015-2019 Volodymyr Shymanskyy.
-See the file [LICENSE](LICENSE) for copying permission.

 ## Getting Started